mrzaxaryan/cpp-pic/article.md

 **Option 1:** Use a custom shellcode loader.

 **Option 2:** Perform the relocation manually at runtime.
 The shellcode determines its own position in memory and performs the loader's work manually.
-Constants and strings may reside in sections such as `.rdata`, which are then merged into the `.text` section using `/MERGE:.rdata=.text` with MSVC or a custom linker script with Clang.
+Constants and strings may reside in sections such as `.rdata`, which are then merged into the `.text` section using `/MERGE:.rdata=.text` with link.exe or a custom [linker script](linker_script.txt) for lld/ld.
 During execution, relocation entries are processed explicitly to fix up absolute addresses:
 ```cpp
 PCHAR GetInstructionAddress(VOID)
 {